n-elie7/alu-shell/permissions/README.md

 This command is used to switch between different users.
 ## whoami command
 This command is used to print the effective username of the current user
+## groups command
+This command is used to prints all the groups the current user is part of.